xenserver/xe-guest-utilities/README.md

 [Go development environment](https://golang.org/doc/install) is required to build the guest utilities.

 Type `make` or `make build` to build the xenstore and xe-daemon.

+This is a test for default code reviewers.